SE-GUC/Task1-BI-19/README.md

 * Add your name and id (as a string) to the students array
 * Type the following in your terminal `node index.js`
 * You should see the following output in the terminal
-* Go to your browser and type in the url
+* Go to your browser and type the url
 >localhost:3000/api/students
-* You should see your name in the list
+* You should see your name in the list of students
 * Finally come back to this repo and open a pull request with the master having the message ID_NAME (ex.
 40-00001_Mohamed)